 Berberine is an alkaloid compound and ammonium salt that is found in various plants in the berberis genus.
 Berberine has a distinct bright yellow color and was widely used in traditional practices as a dye for various textiles.
 Berberine has an extensive history in Ayurveda, being used for promoting immune system function.
 Plants like Goldenseal (Hydrastis canadensis) and Chinese goldthread (Coptis chinensis) are natural sources of Berberine and have been used in Traditional Chinese practices and Ayurvedic practices.

-Ingested orally, berberine generally has low bioavailability, which is why it is often paired with coconut oil.
-Coconut oil contains sodium caprate, a fatty acid that increases the effectiveness and absorption rate of berberine.
-Taken as a nootropic, berberine offers a variety of potential benefits to physical health and cognition.
+Berberine actually has low bioavailability when consumed orally.
+This is why some people pair coconut oil with Berberine.
+Coconut oil contains sodium caprate, which is a fatty acid that increases the effectiveness and absorption rate of Berberine.
+When taken as a nootropic, Berberine carries various potential benefits to cognitive function and physical health.

-As a dietary supplement, take 500mg of Berberine three times daily, preferably after a meal.
+As a dietary supplement, take 500mg of Berberine three times daily, preferably 20 minutes before a meal.

-To gain more insight, read the Berberine reviews and experiences below.
+To gain more insight, see the Berberine reviews and experiences below.